 The representative may in the future provide us and our affiliates with investment banking and financial advisory services for which it may in the future receive customary fees.
-The representative may release, or authorize us to release, as the case may be, the common stock and other securities subject to the lock-up agreements described above in whole or in part at any time with or without notice.
+The representative may release, or authorize us to release, as the case may be, the Lock-Up Securities subject to the lock-up agreements described above in whole or in part at any time with or without notice.